 Using Sumi ink, Washi paper, and the days catch, Gyotaku (gyo =fish, taku= stone rubbing) is the traditional method of printing fish in Japan.
 Originally, fishermen used Gyotaku as a way of documenting their catches, but since then it has become an art form of its own.

 Strictly adopting the traditional technique and materials, the artwork by Dwight Hwang is so sophisticated and detailed as to seemingly give new life to the fish.
 His passion for fishing and love for marine creatures shines through each of his works, and the subjects he takes on in Gyotaku range widely from king salmon to giant octopus and spiny lobster.

 “My many years in Japan have taught me many things.
 However, one that stands out and remains to sculpt how I view the Japanese approach to artistry is the cultural love and admiration for the 'Perfect Imperfection'.
 An appreciation and celebration of the part that makes something wonderfully unique.”
 (Dwight Hwang)

 “Gyotaku: Impressions of the Sea” is a preview show for the exhibition to be held in summer 2018 at the Japan Foundation, Los Angeles in collaboration with LACMA (Los Angeles County Museum of Art).
-In this exhibition, Dwight’s selected artwork showcases his unique style of fish printing.
-The preview show will run from February 8 to February 28, 2018, and a special artist reception will be held on Thursday, February 8, from 7 to 9pm.
+All of the fish featured in this preview show will be from Japan.
+It will run from February 8 to February 28, 2018, and a special artist reception will be held on Thursday, February 8, from 7 to 9pm.

 Dwight Hwang’s obsessive love for fishing and his artistic ambitions came together during his many years in Japan on a visit to a cramped, dusty tackle shop.
 Pinned onto the walls and the ceiling were wrinkled sheets of rice paper with impressions of the prized catches by local anglers.